 Thursday, November 8, 2018 from 6:00PM - 8:00PM

 Books for Babies, Inc., located in Huntington, New York is pleased to announce its first annual “Book Raiser” event at Lucky to Live Here Realty on Main Street in Cold Spring Harbor.
 This year’s event will take place on Thursday, November 8, 2018 from 6 - 8pm.
 The theme is A Night of Pampering, Beauty and Wellness.
-Guests will enjoy complimentary wine and food while enjoying mini makeovers, medi-spa offering hydro-facial and skincare consulting, skincare and healthcare products, the latest fashions, jewelry and accessories, as well as raffles and a silent auction with a chance to win a weekend getaway at a five star resort in Charleston, South Carolina.
+Guests will enjoy complimentary wine and food while enjoying mini makeovers, medi-spa offering hydro-facial and skincare consulting, jewelry and accessories, as well as raffles and a silent auction with a chance to win a weekend getaway at a five star resort in Charleston, South Carolina.

 Books for Babies is a non-profit 501(c)3 organization that seeks to promote literacy and a love for learning for babies ages birth through four years old by donating new or gently used books to underprivileged families.
 The goal is to raise awareness of the importance of literacy in babies and toddlers, the impact reading will have on them for the rest of their lives and what we can all do to make a difference.

 At Books For Babies, we believe that the development of literacy skills is at the very heart of empowering babies and toddlers to thrive in school and in life.
 Books for Babies has drop off locations throughout Long Island, Queens and Long Island City.
 People can donate new or gently used books at any of the locations.
 Books for Babies packages them in colorful, red totes and delivers them to families in need in the local community.

 The event is free and open to the public with the donation of a book.
 Share the Facebook event with friends to spread the word!